In this unit we are going to work with two important elements in art: Colour and Shape.

 We will learn what a landscape is.
 After that we will find out about different types of landscapes.

-landscape painting or drawing refers to an artwork whose primary focus is natural scenery, such as mountains, forests, cliffs, trees, rivers, valleys, etc
+A landscape painting or drawing refers to an artwork whose primary focus is natural scenery, such as mountains, forests, cliffs, trees, rivers, valleys, etc

 This genre is normally divided into three categories: representational, impressionistic and abstract.